-Hike Trail of Cedars to Avalanche Lake and John’s Lake Loop.
-Head over to Lake McDonald Lodge and rent a paddle board to paddle around the lake for a couple of hours.
-Watch sunset from Lake McDonald Lodge over the lake.
+Hike the Trail of Cedars to Avalanche Lake and John’s Lake Loop.
+Head over to Lake McDonald Lodge and rent a paddleboard to paddle around the lake for a couple of hours.
+Watch the sunset from Lake McDonald Lodge over the lake.

 Below you can see the map of this suggested 5-day Glacier National Park itinerary.

 Glacier NP itinerary – a final word

 So, these are our itinerary suggestions for how to see the best of Glacier National Park in 1 to 5 days.
 As you can tell, there is really a lot to see and do in Glacier National Park.